ladence-cyber/cyber-portfolio/manage-security-risks/README.md

-Like the first course of the program, the second course—"Play it Safe: Manage Security Risks"—was segmented into four modules.
+Like the first course of the program, the second course—"Play it Safe: Manage Security Risks"—was also segmented into four modules.

 The first module focused on security frameworks and controls, where I learned more about the CIA triad and the eight CISSP domains.
 I learned how to use the CIA (Confidentiality, Integrity, and Availability) to protect an organization and did some labs on using the triad in a workplace situation.